ARDX Shareholder Alert: Bronstein, Gewirtz & Grossman, LLC Notifies Ardelyx, Inc. Shareholders of Class Action and Encourages Investors to Contact the Firm

 NEW YORK, Aug.
-3, 2021 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Ardelyx, Inc. ("Ardelyx" or the "Company") (NASDAQ: ARDX) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired Ardelyx securities between August 6, 2020 and July 19, 2021, inclusive (the "Class Period").
-Such investors are encouraged to join this case by visiting the firm's site: www.bgandg.com/ardx.
+05, 2021 (GLOBE NEWSWIRE) -- Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Ardelyx, Inc. ("Ardelyx" or the "Company") ( ARDX) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired Ardelyx securities between August 6, 2020 and July 19, 2021, inclusive (the “Class Period”).
+Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com/ardx.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws under the Securities Exchange Act of 1934.